 Adult Choking Relief Techniques for Emergency Response

-According to the National Safety Council, choking is the fourth leading cause of unintentional injury death for adults over the age of 65.
+Choking is the fourth leading cause of unintentional injury death overall, with the risk rising sharply in adults over the age of 70.
 Choking in adults occurs when a foreign object obstructs the airway, preventing airflow into the lungs.
-This can happen while eating, drinking, or even when inhaling small objects or substances.
+This can happen while eating, drinking, or inhaling small objects or substances.
 Knowing how to respond to a choking adult can mean the difference between life and death.

 What to do if someone is choking?